tombye/search-field-css/README.md

 search-field-css
 ================

-Test page for webkit search field CSS.
+Test page for webkit search field CSS (because there doesn't seem to be any documentation).